Foot Pain: 14 Causes & How to Relieve

 This condition is generally caused by repetitive stress on the tendon, and is common in people who run.
 It can also be caused by weight gain or calf muscle stiffness.

-What to do: Apply cold compresses to reduce inflammation, or use anti-inflammatories as prescribed by your doctor.
+How to relieve: Apply cold compresses to reduce inflammation, or use anti-inflammatories as prescribed by your doctor.
 The doctor may also recommend physiotherapy.
 If this condition does not show signs of improvement within 6 months, surgical repair of the tendon may be considered.

 5. Bunions